 Moon in sextile or trine to Pluto seems to have much more sinister undertones than one would expect from a soft aspect.
-This is still a Hades moon after all and Moon/Pluto aspects are never easy going.
-The sensitive moon combined with the sometime hellish transformation of outer planet Pluto is going to be hard for an individual to carry on a personal level.
+This is still a Hades moon after all and Moon/Pluto aspects are never easy-going.
+The sensitive moon combined with the sometimes hellish transformation of outer-planet Pluto is difficult for an individual to carry on a personal level.

-The list of sextile examples strangely, include a disturbing amount of serial killers and sex criminals, and also occultists.
+The list of sextile examples include a disturbing amount of serial killers and sex criminals for a soft aspect.
+There are also the expected occultists.
 Some are a bit of both Ie; Crowley.
 One thing that Pluto inspires above all, is awe and power, the sizzling sextile and the mysterious nocturnal world of the moon make it all the more magical and spellbinding.

 If this aspect involves affliction from a malefic then it will show a more obsessive edge, since the Moon rules habits and compulsions.
 It also carries the devouring mother archetype, which the trine in particular makes rather insatiable.
 Moon trine Pluto subjects can play their cards very close to their chest.
 They are survivors.
 Pluto trines can inflate the subject’s sense of power and here we can get the tyrant.

 Artwork: “Hanged Man”.
 Voyager Tarot © James Wanless james-wanless.com